devdevx/auto_docs/docs/cloud/aws/cert-sap.md

   - Reduce local network use – Your AWS Snowball Edge device communicates across your local network.
 So you can improve data transfer speeds by reducing other local network traffic between the AWS Snowball Edge device, the switch it's connected to, and the computer that hosts your data source.
   - Eliminate unnecessary hops – AWS recommends that you set up your AWS Snowball Edge device, your data source, and the computer running the terminal connection between them so that they're the only machines communicating across a single switch.
 Doing so can improve data transfer speeds.
 - For transferring small files, AWS also recommends transferring in batches.
 Each copy operation has some overhead because of encryption.
 To speed up the process of transferring small files to your AWS Snowball Edge device, you can batch them together in a single archive.
 When you batch files together, they can be auto-extracted when they are imported into Amazon S3, if they were batched in one of the supported archive formats.
 Typically, files that are 1 MB or smaller should be included in batches.
 There's no hard limit on the number of files you can have in a batch, though AWS recommends that you limit your batches to about 10,000 files.
 Having more than 100,000 files in a batch can affect how quickly those files import into Amazon S3 after you return the device.
 AWS recommends that the total size of each batch be no larger than 100 GB.
 Batching files is a manual process, which you have to manage.

+## AWS Backup

+- A fully-managed service that makes it easy to centralize and automate data protection across AWS services, in the cloud and on-premises.
+Using this service, you can configure backup policies and monitor activity for your AWS resources in one place.
+It allows you to automate and consolidate backup tasks that were previously performed service-by-service and remove the need to create custom scripts and manual processes.
+- Supports continuous backups and point-in-time recovery (PITR) in addition to snapshot backups.
+With continuous backups, you can restore your AWS Backup-supported resource by rewinding it back to a specific time that you choose within 1 second of precision (going back a maximum of 35 days).
+Continuous backup works by first creating a full backup of your resource and then constantly backing up your resource’s transaction logs.
+PITR restore works by accessing your full backup and replaying the transaction log to the time that you tell AWS Backup to recover.

 ## SQS